mossgreen/mossgreen.github.io/_posts/2017-05-20-Everyday-PSQL-Commands.md

 REINDEX SYSTEM database_name;
 ```

-the 'VERBOSE' keyword is optional.
+The 'VERBOSE' keyword is optional.
 When included, the statement displays a progress report when each index is reindexed.

 ## Backup and Restore